The keys to a successful arbitration involve choosing an Arbitrator who

-Mr. Ross has conducted many arbitrations throughout his career as an ADR Specialist, in the areas of real estate, finance, business, fee disputes, and probate, trust and estate matters.
+Mr. Ross has conducted many arbitrations throughout his career as an ADR Specialist in the areas of real estate, finance, business, fee disputes, probate, trust and estate matters, personal injury, and more as listed here.
 His extensive legal experience and knowledge of the subject matter in these areas, along with years as an ADR Specialist, have made his work as an arbitrator very effective . . . and very appreciated and respected by the participants and their legal counsel.

 Mr. Ross's ability to draw out essential information in these areas through his helpful communication skills with the participants and their legal counsel in a validating, clarifying way, has helped bring the understanding and relief the participants have hoped to receive through the arbitration process.